atsushieno/aap-juce/docs/PROJUCER.md

 ### difference between normal JUCE Android app and JUCE-AAP Android app

-Projucer can generate Android apps, and we basically make use of it.
+Projucer can generate Android apps, and we can still use of it.
 Although its feature is quite insufficient, we don't expect it to generate the entire set of the required files with sufficient information.
 Projucer is basically not well-suited tool to do that job.
 We (at least on our ports) copy our own support files into the apps instead, namely the top-level `build.gradle`, `gradle-properties` and `settings.gradle` etc.
 It is mostly about AAP dependencies.

-We also don't expect that the original `.jucer` files can be simply patched by simple diff tool, so we have an entire `.jucer` file to override for each sample project.
+For Projucer based projects, we also don't expect that the original `.jucer` files can be simply patched by simple diff tool, so we have an entire `.jucer` file to override for each sample project.
 They resolve various relative paths to AAP includes and libs.
 Both Projucer and Android Gradle Plugin lack sufficient support to decently resolve them.